boredland/horde-docker/README.md

 Set HTTP_X_FORWARDED_PROTO for HTTPS
 ```

+Enter `horde-db-migrate` into an interactive shell on first run.
+Could create a better horde-init.sh if I've some time to spare though..
 ### DB default values or link a mysql
 ```
 DB default values or link a mysql